-Program Cost varies by program and between technical and general education courses; see Tuition and Fees section.
+Program Cost varies by program; see Tuition and Fees section.
 Details are provided on the enrollment agreement addenda provided to each student upon enrollment.
-Tuition is due in full prior to the start of classes unless deferral arrangements have been made.
+Students are required to complete a financial plan ("Funding Estimate") before the end of the add/drop period.